proxmox/ceph/ceph/doc/mgr/zabbix.rst

 Additional configuration keys which can be configured and their default values:

-- mgr/zabbix/zabbix_port: 10051
+- zabbix_port: 10051
-- mgr/zabbix/zabbix_sender: /usr/bin/zabbix_sender
+- zabbix_sender: /usr/bin/zabbix_sender
-- mgr/zabbix/interval: 60
+- interval: 60

 Configuration keys
 ^^^^^^^^^^^^^^^^^^^